whitecloakph/WCCircularFloatingActionMenu/README.md

 1. A full demo is included in the source code
 2. We're pretty much open to any suggestions
+3. Almost everything is configurable, including the radius, start and end angles, blur and animation times.

 ## License